Publication · Release

 Diagnostic axes: a way to describe how an agent plays, not separate rewards.

-Both ship as weight-zero metrics.
+Both views ship as zero weight metrics.
 They do not feed gradients.
-They are descriptive coordinates that compare runs across profiles, so a "win" under an aggressive profile and a "win" under a protective one show up as different points in the same space.
+They are descriptive coordinates that compare runs across profiles.
+A win under an aggressive profile and a win under a protective profile show up as different points in the same space.
+That contrast is what tells you which policy you actually have, not just whether the policy won.

 How models run

 The simulator runs in real time and never waits.
-Whether the model keeps up depends on the model itself: its architecture, its inference speed, what kind of input it can ingest.
-War Games makes that distinction visible.
-It credits the architectures and inference work pushing toward real-time, instead of treating today's sampled LLMs as the ceiling.
+Whether the model keeps up depends on the model.
+Its architecture.
+Its inference speed.
+What kind of input it can ingest.
+War Games makes that gap visible.
+It credits the inference work and the new architectures pushing toward real time, instead of treating today's sampled LLMs as the ceiling.

 Sampled mode client pulls, server returns latest frame Client Server observe frame act action_result + frame Streaming mode server pushes frames at target FPS Client Server frames @ N FPS act (when ready)